rstacruz/shellbundler/README.md

 ShellBundler will eventually have:

- * `shbundle install` which will install packages you specify in your bash profile.
+ * `sbundle install` which will install packages you specify in your bash profile.

- * `shbundle update` which will update your bundles to the latest version.
+ * `sbundle update` which will update your bundles to the latest version.